csupsup/VocalProps/README.md

 * **High peak frequency (kHz)** – the frequency corresponding to the largest spectral peak in the upper half of the spectrum, representing the most intense overtone or feature of the call.

-* **Signal bandwidth** – the difference between the highest and lowest frequencies present in the call signal.
-Indicates the range of frequencies captured (Hz).

 * **Spectral centroid (kHz)** – the weighted mean frequency of the spectrum, with weights given by spectral magnitudes.
 Often correlates with perceived brightness of the call.

 * **Signal Bandwith(kHz)** – spectral spread around the centroid, representing how dispersed the energy is.
 Wider bandwidth indicates more complex calls.